-Ehud was the 1st left handed man in the Bible (Judg 3:15).
+Ehud is the 1st left handed man mentioned in the Bible (Judg 3:15).

 Ostriches are mentioned only twice in the Bible: (Job 39:13-18)(Lam 4:3).
 They are described as cruel and harsh towards their young, having no wisdom or understanding, but faster than a horse.

 Jubal invented the harp and flute (Gen 4:21).